Bulgur Pilaf | Flavorful Mediterranean Grain Bowl

 4.

-Melt a tablespoon of ghee (or butter) and two tablespoons of olive oil over medium-high heat in the skillet.
-Toast the Bulgur, and add the cumin, coriander, Aleppo pepper, and salt.
-Next, add the tomato paste and red pepper paste.
-Stir all the ingredients together for around a minute.
-Return the leeks and mushrooms to the skillet, and stir them into the Bulgur.
+Melt 1 tablespoon of ghee (or butter) and 2 tablespoons of olive oil in the skillet over medium-high heat.
+Add the bulgur and toast it for a minute, then stir in the cumin, coriander, Aleppo pepper, and salt.
+Mix in the tomato paste and red pepper paste, stirring for another minute.
+Return the leeks and mushrooms to the skillet and combine well.

 Mark as complete